cwru-non-academic/Unity_WSS_Integration_Lib/README.md

 4. Pulling a submodule will add a change in commit ID to the main repo.
 	- Multiple changes in commit ID can be commited to the main repo as a single commit and together with other changes to the main repo.

-## How to add Newtonsoft json package
+## How to update the DLLs
-1. Open Window> Package Manager
-2. Click the top left plus sign> add package by name `com.unity.nuget.newtonsoft-json`
-3. Leave version empty and click add
+1. Download the desired release version of the DLLs from [https://github.com/cwru-non-academic/WSSCoreInterface/releases](https://github.com/cwru-non-academic/WSSCoreInterface/releases).
+2. Clear the old DLLs in `SubModules\WSSInterfacingModule\Plugins\WSS_Core_Interface`.
+3. Extract the ZIP file downloaded from the GitHub release page.
+4. Paste the entire contents of the `netstandard2.1` folder into `SubModules\WSSInterfacingModule\Plugins\WSS_Core_Interface`.